 Following about half a century of almost continuous decline, the total fertility rate in Ontario reached its lowest level ever recorded in 2002, at 1.48 children per woman.
-Since then, annual TFR values have increased gradually, back up to 1.58 in 2008.
+For the following six years, annual TFR values increased gradually, back up to 1.58 in 2008.
 In the most recent period, TFR has declined, reaching 1.52 in 2011 (latest available).
 This is less than half the TFR level seen at the 1960 peak of the Baby Boom when Ontario’s total fertility rate reached 3.8 children per woman with a record 159,000 births registered that year.
 By 1972, fertility fell below the replacement level of 2.1 children per woman.

 Most researchers agree that fertility rates in the future are unlikely to return to the highs observed in the 1950s and early 1960s.
 Rather, it is believed that fluctuations of small amplitude around values below the replacement level and within a fairly narrow range are more likely.

 In the reference scenario, the TFR is assumed to increase slightly from 1.53 to 1.60 children per woman by 2028 as younger women’s fertility rates stabilize and those of older women steadily increase.